Twait shad: Description

 The twait shad is a typical herring-type fish and much resembles the allis shad.
 It has no lateral line and the belly is more rounded than that of the sprat and Baltic herring.
 The gill cover is ridged and the caudal peduncle has large, plate-like scales.
 This fish is more colourful than the Baltic herring.
 The back is a bluish green colour and the head brownish with a golden tinge on the operculum.
 The flanks are silvery, sometimes with a bronzy tinge, and there are a distinctive row of six to ten large dark spot just behind the gill cover though these may fade when the fish is dead.
 The adult length is typically 25 to 40 cm.

 Distribution

-The twait shad is found in most of Europe and all countries bordering the Mediterranean Sea.
+The twait shad is found in most of Europe and throughout the Mediterranean Sea.

 Biology and lifecycle

 Alosa fallax has a similar lifecycle to A. alosa (allis shad).
 They are known to live in sympatry.
 Some studies have suggested A. fallax and A. alosa species can hybridize.
 They are anadromous species, like many other species in the genus Alosa.
 However, some record of them being landlocked suggests an ability to adapt well to their environment.

 They primarily live at sea on feeding grounds and migrate to their spawning grounds between April and June once they are sexually mature.
 Maturity usually ranges from 3–7 years of age.
 Juveniles appear in estuaries and brackish water around June to July.
 The salinity of brackish water may pose problems to the juveniles migrating from fresh water.